 All customers purchasing a CyberKnife system receive up to a two year warranty.
 We recognize the CyberKnife system purchase price, minus the relative selling price of support services, upon installation if we are responsible for providing installation or otherwise on shipment.
-We recognize the relative respectively.
-We recognized revenue from our shared ownership program of \$0.5 million and \$0.9 million for the three and six months ended December 31, 2009, respectively.
-In limited cases, we received nonrefundable upfront payments from shared ownership program customers which are treated as deferred revenue and recognized over the term of the contract.
+We recognize the relative selling price of the support services ratably over the corresponding period following installation.